xcwolfe/German-cockroach-gut-microbiome-toxicity/README.md

 I have included bullet points underneath each command to indicate the purpose of performing the command above.
 You may have to adjust the commands and/or parameters used based on the unique details of your project.

-# Mothur pipeline log
 # Before mothur:

-Create an excel sheet called “analysis”

-•	Makes excel sheet of fastq files to perform make.file
+Create an excel sheet called “analysis” - this is simply an excel sheet of fastq files to perform the make.file function

 # Mothur steps: